eldur1/erlebnis/README.md

-## Web project of generative website
+## Web project of dynamic portfolio

-Web experimental art :
-An attempt to create a generative website.
+An attempt to create a dynamic website.

 ## Install and commands
 - `npm i` : install npm.
 - `npm start` : run server locally.
-- `npm start` : build on files changes, launch a dev server with browsersync.
 - `npm run build` : clean, lint and build the project.
 - `npm run clean` : clean the `dist` folder.